DataBySwapna/My-Portfolio/README.md

 My CV in TBD.

-This is a repository to showcase my skills, share projects and track my progress in Data Analytics / Data Science related topics.
+This is a repository for showcasing my skills, sharing projects, and tracking my progress in Data Analytics and data Science topics.

 ## Table of Contents
 - [About](TBD)